ajwazir/End-to-end-ETL-ML-Tableau/README.md

 ## 1.2.
 Usage

 ### 1.2.1.
 Setting up AWS Lambda functions
-- I recommend creating separate AWS Lambda functions for different update schedules:
+I recommend creating a separate AWS Lambda function only for the current weather forecast, as this will be updated on a daily basis.
-  - Update city and airport information - only needs to run if a new city was added to the database manually.
-  - Update city information - should be updated yearly; older information will be stored with the respective year.
-  - Update weather and arrival flights - should be updated on a daily basis to retrieve information for the next day.

 Create the respective Lambda functions and copy the appropriate code from the ZIP-files in the folder /`Lambda functions` (don't forget to insert your MySQL endpoint and API credentials).

-The ZIP file contain the different code for the Lambda functions:
+The ZIP file contain the code for the Lambda function:

-- `static_tables.zip` creates the DataFrames for the tables `city_table`, `airport_table` and `city_airport_table` and loads the data into the AWS MySQL database, which is created by executing `set_up_project_5_aws.sql` in MySQL Workbench
-- `city_data_web_scraping.zip` web scrapes data for the cities in the the list from Wikipedia, creates a DataFrame for the table `city_data_table` and loads the data into the AWS MySQL database, which is created by executing `set_up_project_5_aws.sql` in MySQL Workbench
-- `weather_data_api_call.zip` creates the DataFrames for the table `weather_table` and loads the data into the AWS MySQL database, which is created by executing `set_up_project_5_aws.sql` in MySQL Workbench
-- `arrivals_data_api_call.zip` creates the DataFrames for the table `arrivals_table` and loads the data into the AWS MySQL database, which is created by executing `set_up_project_5_aws.sql` in MySQL Workbench
-- `all_in_one_weather_arrivals.zip` creates the DataFrames for the tables `arrivals_table` and `weather_table` and loads the data into the AWS MySQL database, which is created by executing `set_up_project_5_aws.sql` in MySQL Workbench <-- this Lambda function is a combination of `arrivals_data_api_call.zip` and `weather_data_api_call.zip` and does exactly the same as the two seperate functions.
-As the data extracted with these functions is to be updated daily, you can run this one function instead of the two separate ones.
+- `ETL-Pipeline/Lambda-Function/daily_weather_forecast.zip` creates the DataFrames for the tables `current_weather_daily.csv`and `current_weather_hourly.csv` and loads the data into the AWS MySQL database, which is created by executing `set_up_project_5_aws.sql` in MySQL Workbench

 - Add your layer (see Prerequisites) to the function.
 - Create an EventBridge schedule.
 There is a short tutorial [here](https://www.youtube.com/watch?v=lSqd6DVWZ9o&t).